 Gentle, supportive guidance from the inimitable Stephen Fry (b.
 1957) on unlocking a “primal impulse:” writing poetry.

-By belaboring technique, practice and exercises, The Ode Less Travelled steers us confidently through an art form that appears far more daunting than it is.
+By gently belaboring technique, practice and exercises, The Ode Less Travelled steers us confidently through an art form that appears far more daunting than it is.
 (Hint: it’s all about rhythm).

 When we want to describe anything technical in English we tend to use Greek. … Metre can be reserved precisely to refer to the poetic technique of organising rhythm, while words like ‘beat’ and ‘flow’ and ‘pulse’ can be freed up for less technical, more subjective and personal uses.

 Many wonderful books of poetry fill my shelves – these agents of pause and civility with this help of this superlative guide, I might begin to understand them, or at least appreciate the difficult work that borne them.
 Any aspiring poet or reader of poetry should own this book, read it, underline it thoroughly.
 (I feel sheepish not writing any of this advice in verse.)

 American poet Laureate Mark Strand wrote “A poem encourages slowness, urges us to savor each word” in his study of poetry and poetic inventions.
 Fry agrees, “a poem can never be read too slowly.”